-The issue of a New Edition (NE) automatically cancels the existing chart. which is then normally no longer available for purchase.
+The issue of a New Edition (NE) automatically cancels the existing chart.
 However, on occasions, it may be necessary to publish a NE of a paper chart, but still retain the old version for use or reference until a given date.
 These occasions may include changes to routeing measures or buoyage systems that are being promulgated in advance of the implementation date.
 In order not to have two charts with the same number, it is important to provide a means of distinguishing them (eg adding a prefix, such as 'X', to the number of the old edition).
 This process ensures that the mariner can continue to use (and if necessary, obtain) the existing paper chart (maintained by NM) prior to the changes and at the same time have available a NE of the chart for planning purposes and for use from the date of implementation.

-To ensure that the user is given adequate notice of the changes due to come into force, the following procedures are recommended for paper charts, where $\operatorname{NE/NC}$ is necessary due to the extent of the changes.
+To ensure that the user is given adequate notice of the changes due to come into force, the following procedures are recommended for paper charts, where NE/NC is necessary due to the extent of the changes.
 Because of the different systems available in ENC/ECDIS (eg Start and End dates, ability to roll the display back or forward in time) these procedures are designed specifically for paper charts.
 However, some of the actions do assist the ENC user and this is stated in the procedure.

-- B-621.1 Well in advance of the implementation dateAs soon as the final details are known (which may be up to 6 months in advance of implementation for IMO-approved schemes) (at least 8 weeks), a Preliminary (P) NM (see B-634) should be issued for all charts affected, giving full details of the changes, the date of implementation, and plans for chart updating.
-A graphic showing the changes should normally be included, as this is especially helpful to both paper and ENC users.
-The requirement to include full details (including a comprehensive list of geographic positions) in the (P) NM is to ensure a back-up is provided in the event that the user fails to receive the new editions of products (eg NEs of charts, whether paper or ENC)charts for whatever reason.
-The (P) NM should be cancelled shortly after the implementation date. - B-621.2 A chart-updating NM should also be issued, inserting a magenta legend on the existing chart adjacent to the area of change, indicating the change and implementation date and number of the (P) NM, e.g.
+- B-621.1 As soon as the final details are known (which may be up tobut not more than 6 months in advance of implementation for IMO approved schemes), a Preliminary (P) NM (see B-634) should be issued for all charts affected, giving full details of the changes, the date of implementation, and plans for chart updating.
+A graphic showing the changes should normally be included.
+The requirement to include full details (including a comprehensive list of geographic positions) in the (P) NM is to ensure a back-up is provided in the event that the user fails to receive the New Editions of charts for whatever reason.
+The (P) NM should be cancelled shortly after the implementation date. - B-621.2 A chart-updating NM should also be issued, inserting a magenta legend on the existing chart adjacent to the area of change, indicating the change and implementation date and number of the (P) NM, eg: